Miracles, Megawatts, and Mason County

 Note: Public disclosure records from the Washington Public Disclosure Commission show that Representatives Couture, Griffey, and Senator MacEwan have received campaign contributions from individuals affiliated with Sabey Corporation, a major data center developer in Washington.
 See political-disclosure-reporting-data .
 Those contributions are legal.
 Voters can decide for themselves whether that alignment raises questions about priorities.

 It’s a compelling narrative.
 But Quincy’s rise wasn’t a miracle of lighter regulation.
 It was the product of decades-old publicly owned hydropower and surplus transmission capacity, assets Mason County does not have.
-Mason has the highest cost of power in the state, paying roughly three times the power rate Grant County does, 12-cents/kWh instead of 4-cents.
+Mason has much higher cost of power than Grant County does.
 Mason's power mostly comes from the Columbia river, across the state and Western Washington's transmission system is already constrained.

 The real question isn’t whether we want growth.
 We all do.
 The question is whether Mason families should absorb the cost of building transmission and generation infrastructure for a 200-megawatt data center when the underlying economics don’t align.